Elena M. Marks

 The Health Policy Forum has been tracking implementation of the Affordable Care Act through published research, media and government resources.
 In the coming months, we will launch a detailed study of insurance coverage in Texas.
 I am also working on issues relating to health care access for low-income and uninsured populations, the role of health information technology in improving health care value, and the relationship between air pollution and adverse health effects.

-Elena M. Marks is a Baker Institute Scholar in Health Policy as well as the president and CEO of the Episcopal Health Foundation.
+Elena M. Marks is a nonresident fellow in health policy at the Baker Institute as well as the president and CEO of the Episcopal Health Foundation.
 From 2004 through 2009, Marks served as the director of health and environmental policy for the City of Houston.
 Her responsibilities included oversight of the city’s Health and Human Services Department and the Office of Environmental Programming.
 Her work focused on access to health care for low-income and uninsured Houstonians, as well as the reduction of industrial toxic air pollution.
 Prior to joining the mayor’s staff, Marks practiced trial and appellate law with major law firms; started and directed a successful legal placement business; and developed strategic, long range and operating plans for service lines and system centers at St. Luke’s Episcopal Health System.
 Marks holds a bachelor’s degree from Emory University, a law degree from The University of Texas School of Law and a Master of Public Health from The University of Texas School of Public Health.

 my research and publications